 How to Differentiate Anxiety Attacks from Panic Attacks?

 Many people wonder whether what they’re experiencing is an anxiety attack or a panic attack.
-While both share similar symptoms, they differ in intensity and triggers:
+While both share similar physical sensations—such as rapid heartbeat, shortness of breath, and an overwhelming sense of dread—they differ in intensity, duration, and underlying causes.

 Engaging with professionals can also enhance how to calm down from an anxiety attack.